Albert Einstein was definitely right when he defined insanity as ‘doing the same thing over and over, but expecting different results.’

 Have loads of calendar reminders.

-Instead of worrying about what you’re meant to do tomorrow, next week or even later in the day when you’re supposed to be working, use calendar reminders.
+Free your mind of worry!
+Instead of being anxious about what you’re meant to do tomorrow, next week or even later in the day when you’re supposed to be working, use calendar reminders.
 A lot of people use calendar reminders just for the big stuff such as a meeting with your boss or end of year reviews which makes it easy to forget other stuff.
 Schedule everything.
 Both the big and small stuff!
 When you schedule something, it means it’s important to you which makes the battle half won.
 Also, accomplishing just one of your reminders makes you excited to move on to the next activity.

 Having activities that are repetitive on your calendar will also act as a reminder to you of what is important in your life, which is what you should be paying attention to.
 I have a reminder to write an article every Monday which communicates to my subconscious mind that writing is my most important life goal; lest I get distracted by other activities!